Garage Sales are as is

 (B) If the buyer had known the fact, would they not have entered into the contract?

-(C) Will the fact affect an the buyer’s use and enjoyment of the property?
+(C) Will the fact affect a buyer’s use and enjoyment of the property?

 If a seller hides a material fact that is not visible or observable to the buyer, that is known to the seller, and that is discovered later, then the seller may be liable for negligent misrepresentation and failure to disclose and fraud in court.
 The statue of limitations is 2 years for these types of claims.